ESSA Code of Professional Conduct and Ethical Practice

 The ESSA Code of Professional Conduct and Ethical Practice sets out the professional practice expectations of ESSA members and accredited individuals.
 A new Code came into effect 1 January 2021.

 The Code should be reviewed regularly to ensure ongoing compliance.

-ESSA members/and or accredited individuals should make themselves familiar with all applicable ethical and professional practice requirements, including those set by ESSA and the National Code of Conduct for Health Care Workers.
+ESSA members/and or accredited individuals should make themselves familiar with all applicable ethical and professional practice requirements including:

 Criminal/Ethics History Declaration Form

-To advise ESSA of a criminal or ethical history, review the Fit and Proper Person Fact Sheet
+To advise ESSA of a criminal or ethical history, review the Fit and Proper Person Policy

-first, and if relevant, please download, complete and submit the Criminal/Ethics History Declare Form
+, please download, complete and submit the Criminal and Ethical History Declaration Form

 For more information, visit our Mandatory Declarations